brillout/goldpage/docs/readme.template.md

 With Goldpage, you can turn
 You don't need to know what a static website is.

-Mixed

-have a frontend that
-a server altogether.
-A static website is basically the idea of entirely is difficult to before
-And again, with Goldpage, you can experiment and try out if and turn it into a static website.

-Often, it is not clear
-Whether or not you need SSR often only becomes clear But this is seldomly the case
-With Goldpage,
-you can
-don't even have to know the "SSR" technique

-Another example so called "static websites"

-before even writing one line of code you have to research.
-That's annoying.

-With Goldpage, this fastidious researching before even getting started is a thing of a past.

 Not only does Goldpage support all app types but it also make switching from one app type to another easy.